 1. Missouri

-Known as the “Show Me” state, Missouri showed people their stance when they made medical marijuana legal back in 2018.
-Although Missouri legalized marijuana, people have to stay aware of laws about traveling with recreational marijuana.
+Known as the “Show Me” state, Missouri showed people its stance when it made medical marijuana legal back in 2018.
+Although Missouri legalized marijuana, people had to remain aware of laws about traveling with recreational marijuana.
 When Colorado initially legalized marijuana, Kansas laws on possession meant felonies or worse for anyone trying to bring it back to Missouri.

-The Garden State began taking its nickname a bit more seriously when they made medicinal marijuana accessible in 2018.
-Although medicinal marijuana was signed into law for New Jersey in 2010, it was severely limited by Gov. Chris Christie.
-However, in 2018, incoming Gov. Phil Murphy expanded the law to apply to a wider scope of conditions, making it easier for patients to obtain medicinal marijuana.
+The Garden State began taking its nickname a bit more seriously when it made medicinal marijuana accessible in 2018.
+Although medicinal marijuana was signed into law for New Jersey in 2010, it was severely limited by Governor Chris Christie.
+However, in 2018, incoming Governor Phil Murphy expanded the law to apply to a wider scope of conditions, making it easier for patients to obtain medicinal marijuana.

 Later, in 2020, New Jersey voted to legalize recreational weed as well, making marijuana completely legal in the state.
 Since legalizing cannabis for recreational purposes, New Jersey has been scrambling to form a Cannabis Commission that will be able to regulate the market.